Deploy, configure, and manage on-premises file gateways to efficiently bridge local and cloud storage resources.

 Deploy an on-premises gateway console

-To use an on-premises file gateway, you must first deploy an on-premises console for the file gateway based on an image.
-The console deployment process includes several steps, such as downloading and installing the image, configuring network connection, and activating the gateway.
+Before you can use an on-premises file gateway, deploy an on-premises console from an image.
+This involves downloading and installing the image, configuring network settings, and activating the gateway.
 For more information, see Deploy an on-premises console for a file gateway.

 Manage cloud resources

-In the on-premises gateway console, you can bind to and unbind from a cloud resource, and test connection speeds.
-Cloud resource binding enables seamless data synchronization and management.
+In the on-premises gateway console, you can bind or unbind cloud resources and test connection speeds to ensure seamless data synchronization.
 For more information, see Manage cloud resources.

 Add a disk

-To deploy an on-premises file gateway in cache mode, you must add a disk to the gateway deployment platform, such as VMware vSphere and Hyper-V. After the disk is added, you can configure a cache disk for the gateway in the Cloud Storage Gateway (CSG) console or the on-premises file gateway console.
+To deploy an on-premises file gateway in cache mode, add a disk to the deployment platform, such as VMware vSphere or Hyper-V. You can then configure the disk as a cache disk in the Cloud Storage Gateway (CSG) console or the on-premises file gateway console.
 For more information, see Add disks.

 The minimum cache disk size for a file gateway is 40 GB.
-When you add a disk, ensure that the disk is not smaller than 40 GB in size.
-If the disk is smaller than 40 GB, the file gateway cannot detect the added disk.
+If the disk is smaller than 40 GB, the file gateway cannot detect it.

 Manage cache disks

-Caching can greatly enhance data access.
-In the on-premises gateway console, you can manage cache disks for on-premises file gateways, including tasks such as adding cache disks, deleting cache disks, and testing the speeds of cache disks.
+In the on-premises gateway console, you can add, delete, and speed-test cache disks for on-premises file gateways.
 For more information, see Manage cache disks.

 Manage NFS shares

-A Network File System (NFS) share is suitable for data access from a Linux client.
-You can create, modify, disable, and delete an NFS share in the on-premises gateway console.
+NFS shares are suitable for data access from Linux clients.
+You can create, modify, disable, and delete NFS shares in the on-premises gateway console.
 For more information, see Manage NFS shares.

 Manage SMB shares

-A Server Message Block (SMB) share is suitable for data access from a Windows client.
-You can create, modify, disable, or delete an SMB share, configure Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) settings, and add SMB users in the on-premises gateway console.
+SMB shares are suitable for data access from Windows clients.
+You can create, modify, disable, or delete SMB shares, configure Active Directory (AD) or LDAP settings, and add SMB users in the on-premises gateway console.
 For more information, see Manage SMB shares.

 Access shares

-You can access a share by using the network path or mapping it as a network drive.
+You can access a share by using its network path or by mapping it as a network drive.
 For more information, see Access shares.

 Manage logs